ScottEspo/Terraform101/02_variables_and_workspaces/README.md

+Still need to update README files for DAY 2 - sorry :)

 Here we begin using the same code for both prod and dev envoronments.
 We will walk through tw different approaches:
 1. Store the state locally so this is a good way to introduce terraform workspaces.
 2. Remote backends stored in an S3 bucket in each account